Sanders0301/DataAnnotator/README.md

 - Full-feature tool available via local installation and website.
 - Dark mode.

-## Future Plans

-- Add user accounts.
-- Add ability for users to join a team and share ontologies, documents, guidelines, annotations, etc.
-- Accessible version for colour-blind users.
-- Add ability to perform text and image classification.
-- Add ability to annotate images.

 ## Known Bugs / Issues
 - Annotations may be offset when annotating across newlines in CRLF (Windows) text documents.
 The offset is purely visual; the exported indicies will be correct.
-- When using the website version of Markup, certain features may freeze while annotations are being predicted.